-When Carmine informs Butch that they have brought a trailer full of Makita drills as a "peace offering", Butch scoffs at him and states "We don't want your f**king drills."
+When Carmine informs Butch that they have brought a trailer full of Makita drills as a "peace offering", Butch scoffs at him and says, "We don't want your f**king drills."

 "Well, cooler heads have prevailed."

-Phil shouts at the two men from the top window.
-After telling Tony to go back to New Jersey, he explains that the sit-down isn't happening because "cooler heads have prevailed".
+Phil Leotardo shouts at the two men from the top window.
+After telling Tony to go back to New Jersey, he explains that the sit-down isn't happening because "cooler heads have prevailed."

-Although Carmine pleads with him to come down and discuss the situation, Phil makes it clear that there is "nothing left to discuss".
+Although Carmine begs him to come down and discuss the situation, Phil makes it clear that there is "nothing left to discuss."